moznion/req_mirror/README.md

 req_mirror
 ==

-A HTTP server that parrots received request as response.
+An HTTP server that parrots a received request as a response.

 Usage
 --